phillip-kruger/factories-example/README.md

-# dynamic-example
+# Factories example
-Sample code on how to load an implementation on runtime
+Sample code on how to implement factories